MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 --------------------------------------------------------------------

-By default :filelink:`pkg/seaice` includes the original so-called zero-layer thermodynamics following with a snow cover as in (??).
+By default :filelink:`pkg/seaice` includes the original so-called zero-layer thermodynamics with a snow cover as in the appendix of Semtner (1976) :cite:`sem76`.
 The zero-layer thermodynamic model assumes that ice does not store heat and, therefore, tends to exaggerate the seasonal variability in ice thickness.
 This exaggeration can be significantly reduced by using Winton's (Winton 2000 :cite:`win00`) three-layer thermodynamic model that permits heat storage in ice.
-Recently, the three-layer thermodynamic model has been reformulated by (??).
-The reformulation improves model physics by representing the brine content of the upper ice with a variable heat capacity.
-It also improves model numerics and consumes less computer time and memory.

 The Winton (2000) sea-ice thermodynamics have been ported to MITgcm; they currently reside under :filelink:`pkg/thsice`, described in :numref:`sub_phys_pkg_thsice`.